-- To introduce the students to the basic concepts and principles of various components of remote sensing. - To provide an exposure to GIS and its practical applications.
+- To introduce the students to the basic concepts and principles of various components of remote sensing. - To provide an exposure to Geographic Information System (GIS) and its practical applications. - To understand the nature of remote sensing data and techniques for data entry, storage and processing.

-EMR and its Interaction with Atmosphere & Earth Material: Definition of remote sensing and its components - Electromagnetic spectrum - wavelength regions important to remote sensing - Wave theory, Particle theory, Stefan-Boltzman and Weins Displacement Law - Atmospheric scattering, absorption -

-Atmospheric windows - spectral signature concepts - typical spectral reflective characteristics of water, vegetation and soil.
+EMR and its Interaction with Atmosphere & Earth Material: Definition of remote sensing and its components - Electromagnetic spectrum - wavelength regions important to remote sensing - Wave theory, Particle theory, Stefan-Boltzman and Weins Displacement Law - Atmospheric scattering, absorption - Atmospheric windows - spectral signature concepts - typical spectral reflective characteristics of water, vegetation and soil.